dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

     |
     |- Verifying that required secrets have been created              Success
     |
-    |- Verifying that required secrets have been created              Success
+    |- Verifying that optional secrets have been created              Success
     |
     |- Verifying alpha snapshot resources
     |